jgerstmayr/EXUDYN/docs/RST/items/ObjectGround.rst

 ---------

 ObjectGround has no equations, as it only provides a static object, at which joints and connectors can be attached.
-The object cannot move and forces or torques do not have an effect.
+The object does not move (in general) and forces or torques do not have an effect.
+However, the reference position and rotation may be changed over time.
+This may prescribe motion, however, with the measured velocity still being zero at each time instant.
+Therefore, such manipulation of reference position or rotation shall be treated with care.

 In combination with markers, the \ ``localPosition``\  \ :math:`\pLocB`\  is transformed by the \ ``ObjectGround``\  to a global point \ :math:`\LU{0}{{\mathbf{p}}}`\  using the reference point \ :math:`\pRefG`\ ,